• Bass Strait Gas Supply Nearing Expiry – NSW Faces Energy Gap by 2028.

 There are 100’s of offshore drills conducted annually around the world, many in other parts of Australia including Victoria and Western Australia.
 Incidents are extremely uncommon as they are completed very quickly and the new well is quickly secured.

-I have heard that drill rigs will be an eyesore? —>Answer
+I have heard that drill rigs will be an eyesore? —>Answer (reveal)

 FALSE.